AdobeDocs/commerce-knowledge-base.en/help/how-to/general/magento-commerce-cloud-cpu-allocation-calculation.md

 ---
-title: "Adobe Commerce on cloud infrastructure: CPU allocation calculation"
+description: The attached article provides detailed guidelines on what metrics should be used when making decisions about CPU allocation, and how to calculate them.
 labels: CPU Allocation,calculation,configuration,hardware resources,phCPU,query,Adobe Commerce,cloud infrastructure,Magento
-promoted: True
+promoted: true
+title: 'Adobe Commerce on cloud infrastructure: CPU allocation calculation'
 ---

+# Adobe Commerce on cloud infrastructure: CPU allocation calculation

 The attached article provides detailed guidelines on what metrics should be used when making decisions about CPU allocation, and how to calculate them.